Plan Your Vote: Helping Citizens Navigate 158 Candidates with Ease

 Ah yes...Voting!

-You've probably voted before...whether it's federal, provincial, state, or municipal.
-Something routine where we access candidates and choose who we want to represent us.
-And depending on where you vote, you may have felt overwhelmed from the amount of candidates to choose from..
+You've probably voted before—whether it's federal, provincial, or municipal.
+It's usually a routine experience: look at candidates, make your selections, and cast your vote.
+But depending on where you vote, you may have felt overwhelmed by the sheer number of candidates.

 That's the goal Plan Your Vote aims to solve.
 This tool gets released every 4 years during the municipal election, and I helped to inform some of the changes for the 2018 version, improving on the 2014 version.